Mitsuoka Like

 The Mitsuoka Like (雷駆) is a five-door hatchback electric car produced by the Japanese automaker Mitsuoka Motors between 2010 and 2012.
 It is based on the Mitsubishi i MiEV.

 It was unveiled in 2010 and was discontinued in 2012.
 The wheelbase was extended to help accommodate five passengers, unlike the i-MiEV, which only seats four.
 Its distinctive front styling separates it from other rebadged i-MiEVs, including the Citroen C-Zero and the Peugeot Ion.
-It was priced at USD 55,000, before a Japanese tax credit, which lowered the priced to USD 14,550.
+It was priced at US$55,000, before a Japanese tax credit, which lowered the priced to US$14,550.